 Year 1: Classy Career Girl: Consultant by day.
 MBA student by night.
 Join me as I journey through my final year of business school.

-Year 2: Classy Career Girl: A girl on a search for success, happiness and balance.
+Year 2: Classy Career Girl: A girl on the search for success, happiness, and balance.

 Year 3: Classy Career Girl: Helping you become successful, happy and balanced.